Cervical disc disease and difficulty swallowing – cervicogenic dysphagia

 Treating Cervical Spine Instability is treating swallowing difficulties

-- In this article we will discuss the problems of swallowing difficulties as they relate to diagnosis of cervical spine disorder or cervical instability caused by weakened, torn, damaged ligaments in the neck.
+- In this article, we will discuss the problems of swallowing difficulties as they relate to the diagnosis of cervical spine disorder or cervical instability caused by weakened, torn, damaged ligaments in the neck.

 - Cervical instability in the neck has been linked to swallowing difficulties, diagnosed as cervicogenic dysphagia.